 WMT is fortunate to count many great people as associate instructors who contribute to our courses, even if infrequently.
 They love to teach and they are active doctors, expedition leaders and mountain instructors with a passion for travel and adventure.
 They’ve been there, see it, done it – but they are hugely approachable.
 Three words sum them up – expert, expert, expert.

 Dr Anna Wallace is an emergency medicine trainee in Glasgow with a broad global clinical experience on expedition and in resource poor communities.
 She recently spent two months in a remote Tanzanian clinic undertaking aeromedical retrieval work and attending to dozens of snake bite patients.
 She studied the Diploma in Mountain Medicine in Nepal.
-Most recently she was the expedition doctor and medical instructor on the WMT Morocco MAX expedition (Sept. ’25) and Advanced Medicine course instructor in Kendal.
+Most recently she was the expedition doctor and medical instructor on the 2025 WMT Morocco MAX expedition, Advanced Medicine course instructor and Mountain Medicine on Skis instructor 2026.

 Dr Alex Reid BSc (Hons) PGCE MBChB